skanagavelu/ruleEngine/README.md

 # Groovy Rule Engine

+The system mostly doesn't need reboot for new or updating the existing business rules.

 Spring boot application responsible for
  1. Reading the raw event from {@link com.nepu.metro.common.consumer.Consumer consumer},
  2. {@link com.nepu.metro.common.consumer.handler.Converter Enrich} it for rules execution